 "How do you handle Reddit's skeptical user base?"

 Good answer: They talk about authenticity, value-first content, transparent brand representation, and avoiding overtly promotional language.
+They should reference Reddit advertising best practices that acknowledge the platform's unique culture.

 Bad answer: They focus only on ad placement without acknowledging Reddit's community dynamics.